ksusvita92/Genomic-Clustering/README.md

 This repository consists of:

 + analysis scripts: codes for performing the analysis in the paper.
-+ tutorial scripts: codes similar to ``analysis scripts'' but allows users to change and mimic the analysis in the paper.
 + results: results of the analysis.